fbpx

 November 3, 2020 | Read: 9 minutes

-But that’s easier said than done, isn’t it?
-Not with the right tools!
+Easier said than done?
+Not if you have the right tools!

-Of course, there’s not a single more inconvenient time to mess up and mishandle an essential part of the payment process, than when you’re trying to get an invoice paid.
+Of course, there isn’t a more inconvenient time to mess up and mishandle an essential part of the payment process, than when you’re trying to get an invoice paid.
 So: How do you make it easy?

 invoicing guide download banner

-• Forgetting to follow up and chase debts on unpaid invoices, basically giving the customer a free job.
+• Forgetting to follow up and chase debts on unpaid invoices can lead to significant financial losses for your business, essentially giving the customer a free job.
+Without regular follow-ups, you might struggle with cash flow issues and miss the opportunity to resolve payment disputes early.

 You don’t need us to tell you how each of these mistakes (even small ones) can add up, especially as you grow your field service business and begin servicing hundreds or even thousands of customers.